appbaseio/reactive-manual/docs/v1/components/DataSearch.md

 ### Examples

 1. DataSearch with all the default props

-2. Datasearch on multiple search fields

-3. DataSearch with a list actuator that shows results on `searchInputId` changes
+1. DataSearch with autocomplete turned off

-4. Playground (with all knob actions)
+1. Playground (with all knob actions)

-{% endraw %}